manuelbomi/HPC-Deep-Learning--Training-Workflow-Simulation-with-CUDA-MPI-Nvidia-RTX4070-GPU-and-Rocky-Linux/README.md

 #### The project here runs on an Nvidia Geforce RTX 4070 GPU,  but the approach is conceptually identical to what runs at petascale or exascale

+#### Our Approach here showcase:
+    • How HPC frameworks distribute workloads (MPI)
+    • How GPUs handle neural network-style computation (CUDA)
+    • How parallel processes communicate results (MPI Reduce)
+    • How to prepare for Slurm cluster job submission later.
+For the slurm extension of this work, please check:

+---